MisbahQureshi/MoVo-Management-System/README.md

 ## Project Overview

 The MOVO (Management of Volunteers Online) system is a web-based application designed to streamline the recruitment, management, and tracking of student volunteers for campus events.
 Built using Flask, a Python web framework, and MongoDB, a flexible NoSQL database, the system's main goal is to help administrators efficiently manage volunteer sign-ups, select participants, assign tasks, and track hours worked.
-The system prioritizes students with fewer or no volunteer hours, promoting fairness and equal opportunities.

 ## Modules and Features